Davelar1789/11253339_DCIT_205_IA/README.md

 ## *Introduction And Purpose of My Website*

 Welcome to my version of the University of Ghana computer Science department website.
+I basically created a branch named newest-branch and did my work there.
 Mainly a task and project assigned by the department, it also serves as an eye-opening experience.
 The website aims at displaying the computer science department to the world, so that others will be able to love and cherish the department.
 It provides information on the department and answers very important questions likely to be raised by others not in the department.
 Prospective students can also use this as a guide in registering into one of the best departments in the school.

 ## *Detailed introductions on how to clone and set up the project*
 Before cloning, you must ensure that you have git and VS Code fully installed and running on your machine.